slint-ui/slint/docs/reference/src/advanced/backend_qt.md

 The Qt backend uses the [Qt](https://www.qt.io) library to interact with the windowing system, for rendering, as well as widget style for a native look and feel.

-The Qt backend is only available on linux-like system
+The Qt backend is only available on Linux-like operating systems.

 The Qt backend only supports software rendering at the moment.
 That means it runs with any graphics driver, but it does not utilize GPU hardware acceleration.